siddhu1997/simple-rewards-dashboard/README.md

 ### UI
 Note:
-1. No external CSS other tha Tailwind is used
+1. No external CSS other than Tailwind is used
 2. Table shows 5 rows per page and pagination is enabled.

 #### User Monthly Rewards Table